Tollerodden

-Tollerodden, spelt Tolderodden until 1917, is a peninsula located in the bottom of the Larvik fjord and a part of Larvik town located on the southeast coast of Norway.
+Tollerodden (spelled Tolderodden until 1917) is a small peninsula located in the bottom of the Larviksfjorden and a part of the town of Larvik in Larvik Municipality in Vestfold county, along the southeast coast of Norway.

-The Larvik fjord is open in the southeast, so Tollerodden was the safest place in Larvik harbour, and thus the town started at Tollerodden and the nearby surroundings.
-As Larvik grew, the commercial harbour was moved further out the fjord, and Tollerodden is preserved near to as it was in the town's early years.
+The Larviksfjorden is open in the southeast, so Tollerodden was the safest place in Larvik harbour, and thus the town originally started at Tollerodden and the nearby surroundings.
+As the town of Larvik grew, the commercial harbour was moved further out the fjord to the south and Tollerodden is preserved to look like it was in the town's early years.

-Tollerodden has become world known by the naval architect Colin Archer who was born here and had his boatyard here.
-He became world famous for his seaworthy pilot and rescue boats and the polar ship FRAM.
+Tollerodden has become recognised worldwide as the birthplace of the naval architect Colin Archer, who had his boatyard here.
+He became world famous for his seaworthy pilot and rescue boats and the polar ship Fram.

-The name and early history
+Early history

-Tollerodden means «The Customs peninsula» as a Customs house was situated here.
-The name was spelt Tolderodden (with «ld») until 1917 when Norway had its second modernization of the languish replacing Danish words and spelling closer to Norwegian dialects. «Tolder/toller» means the Customs officer and «odden» means peninsula.
+"Tollerodden" means "The Customs peninsula" as a Customs house was situated here.
+The name was spelt "Tolderodden" (with "ld") until 1917 when Norway had its second modernization of the language replacing Danish words and spelling closer to Norwegian dialects.
+"Tolder"/"toller" means the Customs officer and "odden" means point, headland, or peninsula.

-By coincidence, Tollerodden was owned by Niels Toller in 1667-69 and it has been speculated that the name had been spelt with «ll» in early days, but there is no evidence of that, and it is more likely that the Customs house gave name to the peninsula.
+By coincidence, Tollerodden was owned by Niels Toller in 1667-69 and it has been speculated that the name had been spelt with "ll" in early days, but there is no evidence of that, and it is more likely that the Customs house gave name to the peninsula.

 The Customs house

 In the 1660s the Customs revenue grew significantly as Larvik town was expanding and the Customs officer was a wealthy man.
 The Customs account 1670-71 shows that a building was built, and it became so expensive that it was sold to the officer for a reduced price.
 It is not documented that this building was at Tollerodden, but timber from today's building, has been dated to have been cut 1667–1668.
-The location is very central in the harbour, so it was a sensible place to have The Customs office.
-From 1686 to 1789, four known Customs officers lived there and the house served as the Customs office.
+The location is very central in the harbour, so it was a sensible place to have the customs office.
+From 1686 to 1789, four known customs officers lived there and the house served as the customs office.

 In 1794, the building and large property owned by the Customs, was bought by a wealthy ship owner and merchant Hans Falkenberg.
 The house was extensively rebuilt and extended.
 The roof was angled more by lowering the edge so only ground floor had windows on the sides.
 At the east end an extension was added as a T-building.
 This is basically as the building is today.
 In 1820 it was sold to three ship owners.

 Larvik church

-Larvik church is located at Tollerodden next to the Customs property.
+Larvik Church is located at Tollerodden next to the Customs property.
 The church was given permission to build in 1668 and was finished in 1677, the tower been added in 1762.